phanhongan/ml-systems-evaluation/docs/architecture.md

 - **Trend Analysis**: Historical trends and patterns

 ### 5. Monitoring and Alerting

+> **Note:** The Monitoring System, Alerting System, and Scheduling System are planned for future releases and are not yet implemented.
+The following describes their intended design.

 The monitoring system provides continuous monitoring and alerting capabilities.